Dt-Hacker/Satellite-Imagery-Based-Property-Valuation/README.md

 ### Image Retrieval Process

-- Latitude and longitude values are used to compute a bounding box around each property.
+- Latitude and longitude values are used to compute a bounding box of size 200X200 around each property.
 - A fixed spatial region surrounding the property is requested.
 - Images are retrieved using standard **HTTP GET requests**.
 - Each property is associated with one satellite image.